Scottburgh: Economy

 Scottburgh is also particularly renowned for its large surfing community.
 Superior waves are to be found along the coast, especially during the winter months.
 Popular spots include Green Point, Pennington, Kelso, Scottburgh and Rocky Bay.
 Many other perfect breaks along this coast can be found.
 Surfers and bodyboarders from around the world come for surf trips around the south coast, and would visit Scottburgh in particular for its worldwide surfing reputation.

 However, one appeal of Scottburgh beach is its grass-covered banks leading down to sandy beaches, which have made it a popular holiday resort for holidaymakers for many years.

 Most Scottburgh residents work for small local businesses or the state sector, while larger industries are located in the nearby towns of Umkomaas, Umzinto, and Sezela.

 North of the Mpambanyoni lies the suburb of Freeland Park, largely residential but also possessing the Cutty Sark Hotel and a river populated by juvenile and adolescent crocodiles.
 These crocodiles are also the product of the 1987 cyclone, when infant crocodiles escaped from the nearby Crocworld theme park.
 South of Scottburgh proper, and separated from it by the Country Club, Golf Course, and a considerable expanse of bush, is Scottburgh South, and a few kilometres inland lies the sugarcane farming hamlet of Renishaw, well known for its chapel.

+Retail

+Scottburgh is mainly served by Scottburgh Mall, situated on the western outskirts along the R102, with the shopping centre anchored by PicknPay, Woolworths, Clicks and Dis-Chem.